Similkameen River: Course

-It starts at Nordheim Peak, on the east flank of Manning Park, about 10.3 km north of Allison Pass and flows past the settlements of East Gate, Princeton, Hedley, Keremeos, and Cawston, closely followed by Highway 3, the Crowsnest Highway.
+The river's beginning is at Nordheim Peak, on the east flank of Manning Park, about 10.3 km north of Allison Pass and flows past the settlements of East Gate, Princeton, Hedley, Keremeos, and Cawston, closely followed by Highway 3, the Crowsnest Highway.
 About 25 km upstream from Princeton, the river drops over Similkameen Falls.
 Numerous viewpoints of the river occur from the highway, the most popular being Bromley Rock, where swimming in the river from a spectacular sandy beach is possible.
 In a typical Okanagan, BC summer, the water is warm and fantastic for swimming.
 It contributes 75% of the flow of the Okanogan River and crosses the international border at Nighthawk, Washington.

 Flow

 The United States Geological Survey maintains a stream gauge at river mile 15.8, just upstream from the Oroville–Tonasket Irrigation District canal intake.
 The river's discharge (flow) at this point averages 2283 cuft/s, with a recorded maximum of 45800 cuft/s and minimum of 65 cuft/s.